dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/platform-specific-configuration.md

 A hosting startup enhancement can be provided in a NuGet package.
 The package has a `HostingStartup` attribute.
 The hosting startup types provided by the package are made available to the app using either of the following approaches:

 * The enhanced app's project file makes a package reference for the hosting startup in the app's project file (a compile-time reference).
 With the compile-time reference in place, the hosting startup assembly and all of its dependencies are incorporated into the app's dependency file (*\*.deps.json*).
+This approach applies to a hosting startup assembly package published to [nuget.org](https://www.nuget.org/).
 * The hosting startup's dependencies file is made available to the enhanced app as described in the [Runtime store](#runtime-store) section (without a compile-time reference).

-> [!IMPORTANT]
-> If you make changes to the *HostingStartupPackage* project and recompile it, clear the local NuGet package caches to ensure that the *HostingStartupApp* receives the updated package and not a stale package from the local cache.
-To clear the local NuGet caches, execute the following [dotnet nuget locals](/dotnet/core/tools/dotnet-nuget-locals) command:
->
-> ```console
-> dotnet nuget locals all --clear
-> ```

 For more information on NuGet packages and the runtime store, see the following topics: